elgalu/docker-selenium/README.md

 This purpose is augmented by [Zalenium][] a project which uses this one to provide docker-selenium(s) on-demand.

-[Zalenium][] also forwards tests to a Cloud Provider (Sauce Labs, BrowserStack, TestingBot) when necessary.
+[Zalenium][] also forwards tests to a Cloud Provider (LambdaTest, Sauce Labs, BrowserStack, TestingBot) when necessary.

 <h2 id="official">Official repo</h2>